-The Mantis Boxing class will introduce you to Randy's repertoire of Tang Lang Quan (Praying Mantis Boxing) techniques.
-Mantis Boxing uses hooking, grabbing, and clinch work, combined with striking, kicking, and takedowns as it's primary tools.
+The Stand-Up class will introduce you to my repertoire of Mantis Boxing (see below) techniques, drills, and training methods.
+Mantis Boxing uses punching & kicking, combined with hooking, grabbing, and clinch work, as well as takedowns as it's primary tools.
 Be prepared to study Randy's techniques through cooperative training drills, partner work, and live sparring, once ready.

 What Is Mantis Boxing?